 The endpoint automatically detects the available bandwidth for call connection by default.
 The VC110 supports connecting to other devices with different bandwidth.
 If a device with lower bandwidth joins a call, the video quality will stay the same or will not reduce a lot.
 You can specify the uplink and downlink bandwidths for the endpoint to achieve the best result.
 Uplink bandwidth is the max bandwidth of outgoing calls.
 And downlink bandwidth is the max bandwidth of incoming calls.
 The configurable bandwidths on the endpoint are: 256 kb/s, 384 kb/s, 512 kb/s, 640 kb/s, 768 kb/s, 1024 kb/s, 1280 kb/s, 1500 kb/s, 2000 kb/s, 3000 kb/s, 4000 kb/s.
-The specified value of the uplink bandwidth becomes the maximum value that users can select from the pull-down list of Bandwidth in the dial screen.
+You can configure which bandwidth is to be used when in the dialing screen.
+The optional maximum bandwidth in dialing screen is the uplink bandwidth.

-The actual resolution depends on the performance of the far site, and is affected by the quality of the communication channel.
+The actual bandwidth depends on the performance of the remote system, and is affected by the quality of the communication channel.